mozilla/esper-pioneer-shield-study/TELEMETRY.md

 ## Example sequence

-These are the `payload` fields from the ping sent encrypted via pioneer utils.
+These are the `payload` fields from the ping sent via pioneer utils.

 ```